-After blending, strain the prickly pear mixture through a fine sieve into a saucepan.
+After blending, strain the prickly pear mixture through a fine sieve into a saucepan to remove the seeds and some of the pulp.
 Use a spoon speed up the process.

 It grows in the same areas as prickly pears and has a somewhat neutral taste.
 Additionally, it is much sweeter than sugar.
 As a result, you would have to use a lot more sugar to achieve the desired sweetness if you decided to go that route.

-The final step is to allow the syrup to cool and then stir in some fresh lime juice.
+The final step is to allow the syrup to cool and then stir in some fresh lime juice or lemon juice.
 This adds some acidity and intricacy to an already tasty syrup.
 The lime also helps to preserve the syrup for longer.

 How to Use Prickly Pear Cactus Syrup

 This syrup is actually highly versatile.
-One area that I recommend using it is in a blended drink like a margarita.
+One area that I recommend using it is in blended drinks like lemonade or cocktails like a margarita with tequila.
 Rather than infusing a margarita with simple syrup and prickly pear juice, you can simply use this syrup instead.